RayeesMir/roomsquickly/README.md

     * Run `npm start` server will start on port 3000 command and you are ready to go.

 ## With Docker
+  * Before Building and running app using docker.if you want to load some data in database there are 2 ways You can write commond npm run seedtest or npm run seed in docker file.
+  * change config if u have modified it. instead of localhost use mongo docker container
   * Execute `sudo docker-compose up` it will build and start on port 3000. if u wannat add test or seed commands you can add them in DockerFile